 Master of Science Degree Requirements: The M.S. degree requires a minimum of 30 credit hours.
 In addition, there are WPS core course requirements, which vary depending on the field of study.
 Six hours of research (WPS 695) must be taken.
 Two hours of Seminar (WPS 591) must be passed.
-Qualifying exams, which vary depending on the field of study must be passed.
+A qualifying exam must be passed.